marvinh-csun/assignment_1_Fall2023/README.md

 # TASK COMMENT REST API AND FRONTEND APP
-## Part 0 DEMO This will get you full cred
+## Part 0 DEMO This will get you full credit
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/Cm-j0fvcMFs/0.jpg)](https://www.youtube.com/watch?v=Cm-j0fvcMFs)
 ## Part 1
 1. Create A Rest API Using any framework for backend that will create and display tasks.
 Each Task Should Be able to have comments under the task.